karlijnjansen123/Applied-ML-Template/README.md

 #### Limitations -> TODO update current
 There are some limitations that could affect the generalizability and performance of the model:
 - The model relies on self-reported questionnaire responses which could introduce biases.
-- The target classes are imbalanced, and apart from using Focal loss no other methods were used to mitigate this.
-- Due to the imbalanced classes and possible bias due to sel-reported questionnaire answers, the models accuracy is limited.
+- Due to the imbalanced classes and possible bias due to sel-reported questionnaire answers, the models f1_score is limited.
 However as stated earlier, the primary significance and novelty of this tool lies in the personalized insight it provides into how certain lifestyle choices may impact overall mental and physical health.